onzfonz/comp227/src/content/4/en/part4b.md

 The provided parameter can refer to the name of the test or the describe block.
 The parameter can also contain just a part of the name.
-The following command will run all of the tests that contain <i>notes</i> in their name:
+The following command will run all of the tests that contain `notes` in their name:

 ```js
 npm test -- -t 'notes'